atnu-ies/digital-editing-2019/README.md

 Registration is open to all students and staff, but preference will be given to MA and PhD students and early career staff from Northern England, Northern Ireland, and Scotland.
 There will be no charge for the workshop.

-Space is limited.
-To apply, please enter your details in the following [application form](https://docs.google.com/forms/d/e/1FAIpQLSd3MZMgP2Hiwf4jfVmMwkV0z8BTeYl5viGXcM9HCzQ1O9M0ww/viewform?usp=sf_link) by 4 March 2019.
+**Applications for this workshop are now closed.**

-If you have any questions before applying, please don’t hesitate to contact us at [animating.text@newcastle.ac.uk](mailto:animating.text@newcastle.ac.uk).
+If you have any questions, please don’t hesitate to contact us at [animating.text@newcastle.ac.uk](mailto:animating.text@newcastle.ac.uk).

 ## Tentative Schedule